Nukus – the capital of Karakalpakstan

 The original capital of Karakalpakstan was Turtkul, but due to its proximity to the Amu Darya River and the associated risk of flooding, it was decided in 1930 to move the capital to Nukus.

-Nukus was founded in the place of the old settlement of Shurcha, which existed from the 4th century BC to the 4th century AD.
+Nukus was founded in the place of the old settlement of Shurcha, which existed from the 4th century B.C. to the 4th century A.D.
 This settlement was located on the site of today’s cemetery, which makes excavations difficult.
-Nevertheless, it is clear that Shurcha, by controlling the waterway of the Amu Darya, was an important city of the Khorezm Empire.
+Nevertheless, Shurcha controlled the waterway of the Amu Darya and was an important city of the Khorezm Empire.

-The city’s main attraction is the Igor Savitsky Art Museum, which houses a unique collection of Russian avant-garde art.
-About 20 km from Nukus is the Mizdakhan complex, in the centre of which Adam is said to be buried according to the local belief.
+The city’s main attraction is the Igor Savitsky Art Museum, which houses a unique collection of Russian avant-garde art and ethnography of people of Central Asia.

 The population of the region is mainly engaged in agriculture.
 The main crops are cotton and rice, but farm animals are also kept.
 During the Soviet period, fishing played an important role, but after the shrinking of the Aral Sea, many fishermen had to give up their profession.